-Efforts will be made to get comments from department members who may be affected by this policy.
-It may be advantageous to seek comments from persons outside the department who may have expertise in, or who may be directly affected by the suggested policy.
+Efforts will be made by the PRC to solicit and consider comments from department members as well as those outside the department who may be affected by changes in a specific policy.
+It may be appropriate to seek comments from persons outside the Department who have expertise in the area of policy in question.